manoelbritto/ETL_different_Files/README.md

 ## Project Proposal

-This project analyzes crimes in cities in America that have almost the same Toronto’s population.
-In this case, we chose some data set from Toronto, Vancouver, and Chicago.
+This project analyzes crimes in America cities that have almost the same Toronto’s population.
+In this case, Toronto, Vancouver, and Chicago.

 ## Workflow